-My name is Dr. Anne Ingham, and I began my work as a psychotherapist in 2005 working with a wonderful organization called The Cleo Eulau Center helping adolescents on the peninsula who had become involved with the Juvenile Justice System.
-Since that time I have worked in Berkeley, San Francisco, Oakland, Menlo Park, and internationally in Copenhagen, Denmark.
+My name is Dr. Anne Joseph-Ingham, and I began my work as a psychotherapist in 2005 working with a wonderful organization called The Cleo Eulau Center helping adolescents on the peninsula who had become involved with the Juvenile Justice System.
+Since that time I have worked in Berkeley, San Francisco, Oakland, Menlo Park, Palo Alto and internationally in Copenhagen, Denmark.
 Having studied anthropology, I have always had a passion for getting to know and understand people from diverse cultural, family and linguistic backgrounds.
 I worked in private practice and in public psychiatry in Denmark from 2010 through 2014, and in this way I developed a specialization in relocation and cultural adaptation as well as fluency in the Danish language.
 I am an expert in intensive, depth-oriented treatment for making significant and sustainable change to relational problems and personality dynamics that hinder personal growth, happiness, creative productivity and/or career successes.
 I am also highly skilled and passionate about short-term treatment of depression, anxiety and relational problems.
-I work with people with a broad range of mental health problems such as eating disorders, major depression, bipolar disorder, schizophrenia, and personality disorders.
-However, I also see people who do not have a diagnosable mental disorder, but who feel their lives and/or relationships could be enriched by being more fully in contact with what they truly think and feel, being less fearful or working through painful experiences or life events.
-Through experience, I have found that many talented people hamper their own potential, and that psychotherapy can loosen some of these barriers and hangups and allow one to thrive more fully.
+I work with people with a broad range of mental health problems such as major depression, anxiety disorders and phobias, eating disorders, and personality disorders.
+However, many of my patients do not have a diagnosable mental disorder, but seek help enriching their lives and/or relationships by becoming more fully aware with what they truly think and feel, becoming less fearful or working through painful experiences or life events.
+Through experience, I have found that many people hamper their own potential, and that psychotherapy can loosen some of these barriers and hangups and allow one to thrive more fully.

-Throughout my career, I have maintained a specialty in adolescent and child work.
-Upon returning from Denmark in 2014, I completed my Postdoctoral Residency in Child, Adolescent and Adult Psychotherapy at Psychological Services Center, where I taught and supervised practicum trainees and predoctoral interns, worked with children and adults, and lead a team of school-based therapists in a high school mental health clinic treating over 100 young people.
+Throughout my career, I have gained wide range of skills in treating adults, adolescents and children.
+In 2007-2009 I completed a two-year certification in Psychoanalytic Psychotherapy at Access Institute for Psychological Services in San Francisco.
+I was affiliated with the Psychoanalytic Center at the University of Copenhagen, Denmark from 2010-2014, and I also worked as a psychologist in a specialty center for Major Depression, Anxiety and Schizophrenia.
+Upon returning to the United States 2014, I completed my Postdoctoral Residency in Child, Adolescent and Adult Psychotherapy at Psychological Services Center in Oakland, where I taught and supervised practicum trainees and predoctoral interns, worked with children and adults, and lead a team of school-based therapists in a high school mental health clinic treating over 100 young people.

 I am passionate about helping young women and men who struggle with eating disorders.
-In addition to my practice, I am affiliated with Center for Discovery, a residential treatment center for eating disorders and The Heathy Teen Project, a partial hospitalization and intensive outpatient program.
+I am affiliated with Center for Discovery, a residential treatment center for eating disorders and The Heathy Teen Project, a partial hospitalization and intensive outpatient program.
 I consult with families and individuals to determine the best individualized treatment plan including what level of care is right for you.
-I consult regularly with dietitians and medical providers in a comprehensive team approach when needed.